Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 Google Shopping (Performance Max feed-only campaigns) and Microsoft Advertising (Bing Shopping).
 Both are set up and managed together.
 Google is the primary traffic source; Bing adds meaningful incremental volume for high-ticket stores without significant additional cost once feed infrastructure is in place.

-What’s the difference between the management fee and ad spend?
+What is the difference between the management fee and ad spend?

 The management fee covers my team’s work: setup, optimization, reporting, and ongoing campaign management.
 Ad spend is the budget that goes directly to Google and Microsoft to serve your ads.
 Both are separate costs.
 A reasonable starting ad spend for a new high-ticket store is $500 to $1,000 per month, though some niches require more to compete effectively.

 No. The ads management service is available to any high-ticket dropshipping store with the right prerequisites in place: an adequate catalog of approved US brand suppliers, clean product listings, functional conversion tracking, and an ad budget commitment.
-Book a discovery call and I’ll give you a straight assessment of whether your store is ready.
+Book a discovery call and I will give you a straight assessment of whether your store is ready.

 How long before I see results?